 Description

-Rough red sandstone walls with a red brick front elevation in Flemish bond facing the house, Welsh slate on the front slope and the top courses of the rear slope, stone tile below this.
-Long low single storey symmetrical block with central entrance, the falling ground makes it higher at the rear.
-Three large windows on either side of the central doorway.
-The windows are 2-light mullion-and-transom in oak, 3 X 3 over 5 X 15 panes.
-They appear to be early C20 reproductions of the original form, some of the jambs are the original timber.
-The wide door has an oak architrave.
-Plain roof with deep eaves.
-Taking-in door to hayloft in left gable end.
-The right gable has two attic windows under new timber lintels.
-The rear wall is blind except for a small window for the tack room, a large chimney rises beside this.
-The floor beam ends project through the wall and have been sawn off; they may have carried a pentice.
+There are three large windows on either side of the central doorway, which are 2-light mullion-and-transom windows made of oak, with 3 X 3 over 5 X 15 panes.
+These windows appear to be early 20th-century reproductions of the original style, although some of the jambs are original timber.
+The wide door features an oak architrave, and the roof is plain with deep eaves.
+A taking-in door to the hayloft is located in the left gable end, while the right gable has two attic windows under new timber lintels.
+The rear wall is blind except for a small window for the tack room, beside which a large chimney rises.
+The floor beam ends project through the wall and have been sawn off, suggesting they may have originally supported a pentice.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.